 “We’re here to take care of them.
 I just can’t wrap my head around it.”

 Luana Middleton says her excitement turned into horror when she looked into the trailer.
-The formerly bright-eyed gelding was thin with ribs showing, covered in mud and manure, standing on three legs with puss dripping from his right hock.
+The formerly bright-eyed gelding was thin with his ribs showing and covered in mud and manure.
+He was standing on three legs with puss dripping from his right hock.

 As a result, the hay masked the less palatable toxic plant.
 Commonly called "horsetail," horses are highly susceptible to illness or death due to equisetum toxicity when consumed in large amounts.

 ...
 Read More